Category: Tips

 installed GNSS navigators, such as an IFD550, GTN650 or GNS430 can be used to fly IFR and instrument approaches.
 Furthermore, the license conditions of SkyDemon expressly forbid its use as a primary means of IFR navigation.

 In real-life flying, though, it is prudent to use anything which makes the task easier, provided it is not inherently unsafe or misleading.
-Many IFR pilots have SKyDemon running in the cockpit as a adjunct to their formal navigation aids.
+Many IFR pilots run SkyDemon in the cockpit as an adjunct to their formal navigation aids.

 In what ways can you use SkyDemon to support your IFR planning and flying?

-4. To store and call up instrument approach plates from national AIP’s in flight
+4. To store and call up instrument approach plates in flight

 5. For situational awareness whilst flying an approach